checklist / cobra starting

 Use locally

-COBRA vs Marketplace decision helperFrames the COBRA-versus-Marketplace question as source-backed planning without collecting contact details.
+COBRA vs Marketplace decision helperFrames the COBRA-versus-Marketplace question around documents, dates, and official checks without collecting contact details.

 Understand

-COBRA vs Marketplace after a layoffAdds article-level context for users comparing continuation coverage after job-based coverage changes.
+COBRA vs Marketplace after a layoffAdds article-level context for readers comparing continuation coverage after job-based coverage changes.

 Gather

-COBRA election documents checklistOrganizes COBRA notice, payment, continuity, and Marketplace timing facts before a user acts.
+COBRA election documents checklistOrganizes COBRA notice, payment, continuity, and Marketplace timing facts before acting.

 Read